KodaMao/ILISTAMO/docs/SPEC.md

 - Export works without project data; only quote, estimate, and client are required

 ### Other Features
-- All references to project are removed from UI and logic
+- All references to project are removed from UI, logic, and codebase
 - Quote ID is never shown to the user
 - All notifications and error messages are user-friendly

 ---
-_This spec reflects the state of the app as of the 'before-refactor' branch._
+_This spec reflects the state of the app as of the September 28, 2025 refactor.
+All project-related code and UI have been removed.
+The app is now fully focused on clients, estimates, and quotes._
 - Dashboard summary cards, recent activity, and quick links
+  - Dashboard summary values (including accepted quotes total) are always in sync with the latest quote status and calculations.
 - Estimate editor: checkboxes for item selection, select-all per category, and 'Clear All' button for removing all items

 ## Export